microsoft/pxt-adafruit/docs/projects/confetti-box/make.md

 ## Complete!

 Congratulations!
 You have completed the confetti box make challenge.
 Ready to do some coding?
-OK, good...connect the @boardname@ to your computer to get started.
+OK, good...
+Connect the @boardname@ to your computer to get started.

 ### ~button /projects/confetti-box/code